 Premium apps like Spotify and Lyft have become integrated into our consumers’ way of life.
 Rewarding them with these digital services is more enticing to a consumer than traditional discounting or any other of the vanilla offers they’re bombarded with on a day-to-day basis.

-Furthermore, brands who offer unique rewards and experiences to their consumers can better differentiate from their competitors and tell more impactful stories in their branding. **change this case Slim Jim’s did a great job of this recently in their NBA 2K19 promotion, building brand affiliation with the ever-popular basketball video game and rewarding their consumers with in game reward codes.
+Furthermore, brands who offer unique rewards and experiences to their consumers can better differentiate from their competitors and tell more impactful stories in their branding.
+Slim Jim’s did a great job of this recently in their NBA 2K19 promotion, building brand affiliation with Gen Z with the ever-popular basketball video game and rewarding their consumers with in game reward codes.

 The days of cutting out a printed rebate and mailing it via carrier pigeon are long gone.
 Consumers in 2018 are not engaging with offers inherently designed to create slippage, and brands need to make a conscious effort to reduce the barriers of participation as much as possible.